 All deleterious mutations induce stress

 Our model of SIM assumes a threshold relationship between fitness and the mutation rate.
-Therefore, the mutation rate is affected by deleterious mutations in all loci, no only the specific loci.
-This has been a major cause of misunderstanding, and we made a major revision of or model overview to make sure that the relationship between fitness and mutation rate is clear.
+Therefore, the mutation rate is affected by deleterious mutations in all loci, not only the specific loci.
+This inclarity of the original manuscript has been a major cause of misunderstanding, and we made a major revision of or model overview to make sure that the relationship between fitness and mutation rate is clear.
 This includes the addition of new equations (1, 9, 12, 13).

 Competitions